ceri-num/lct-data-science/00-Basics/pds-01-program.md

 `ps` - List the local processes (ie. children of the bash shell) `ps -e` - list all processes
 - _top_: interactive Porcess monitoring ( _Q_ to quit )
-- _kill_: sent a signal to process
+- _kill_: sent a signal to a process
 `kill 19482` - send TERM signal to process _19482_
 `kill -s KILL 19482` - send KILL signal to process _19482_

-For managing processes, OS attaches some elements to each one, And mainly the _PID_: Process IDentifier
+For managing processes, OS attaches some elements to each one:<br />the _PID_ (Process IDentifier), a parents, ...

 ---